ascon/simpleserial-ascon/README.md

 software implementations, mostly written in C. These implementations can be used as a starting point to generate device specific C/ASM implementations.

-Masked C implementations requires a minimum amount of ASM instructions.
+The masked C implementations require a minimum amount of ASM instructions.
 Otherwise, the compiler may heavily optimize the code and even combine shares.
 Obviously, the output generated is very sensitive to compiler and environment changes and any generated output needs to be security evaluated.
+All implementations have been compiled with `-Os`, the ChipWhisperer default.

 A preliminary evaluation of these implementations has been performed on some [ChipWhisperer](https://www.newae.com/chipwhisperer) devices.
 The results can be reproduced by performing the following steps:

+- Install and/or checkout version v5.5.2 of (https://github.com/newaetech/chipwhisperer)
-- Make sure this repository is checked out in the `hardware/victims/firmware` folder of your chipwhisperer installation.
+- Make sure `simpleserial-ascon` is checked out in the `hardware/victims/firmware` folder of the chipwhisperer installation.
-- Make sure the `jupyter/ascon_sca.ipynb` script is located in the `jupyter` folder of your chipwhisperer installation.
+- Make sure the `jupyter/ascon_sca.ipynb` script is located in the `jupyter` folder of the chipwhisperer installation.
 - Run the shared simpleserial interface jupyter script `jupyter/ascon_sca.ipynb`.

 The masked software interface follows the